logo

 print

-The Second World War in Music focuses on the meaning of music in the Kingdom of the Netherlands during WWII.
-Banned music, music from camps, propaganda songs, and other works dating from WWII can be heard again on this site.
+World War II in Music focuses on the meaning of music during World War II in the Kingdom of the Netherlands [the Netherlands, the former Dutch East Indies, Suriname, the Netherlands Antilles].
+Banned music, music from camps, propaganda songs, and other works dating from World War II can be heard again on this site.
 The music, articles, films, photos, and numerous documents tell of the power and powerlessness of music, of life and survival with music.